pieter/gitx/Site/UserManual/text/03 - Committing.markdown

 confirmation can be silenced using Alt-Click.

 GitX 0.7 introduced a new way of staging lines: Simply drag-select a few of the lines you want to stage/unstage and a 'Stage lines' button will appear next to it.
 This allows for much finer granularity than the hunks determined by diff.
-Double-clicking a line selects the sub-part of this hunk which isn't separated by blank lines.
-Selecting lines across hunks is currently not possible.
+Double-clicking a changed line selects the entire surrounding block of changes.
+Selecting lines across hunks is not possible.

 #### Committing